Agupta00/GephiVisualize/README.md

 # GephiVisualize

-Contains the driver class which contains functions to add nodes and edges from the learnt data from 995NELL data set.
+Contains the driver class which contains functions to add nodes and edges from the learnt data from the 995NELL (triplet) data set.
 The different functions can add different nodes and edges to be visualized in Gephi.

 The gephi graph contains a small sample of the *concept_personbelongstoorganization* dataset with filtering to help view different relationships